shoober420/linux-scripts/README.md

 # rootbackup
-Backup of my root directory scripts.
+Directory tree backup of the scripts in my root directory.